norkator/paketin-seuranta/README.md

 I am looking for help to develop this application further.
 If you are interested let me know, contact me via email: nitramite@outlook.com

 Development areas are: bug fixes, user interface, more tracking methods, better cleaner code and basic maintenance.
-Somebody with material design ui experience is especially welcome!
+Somebody with material design ui experience is especially welcome.

+<b>Anyone with less or more coding experience is welcome. **Norkator** moderates that any contribution
+will be respected so no need to be scared to contribute.</b>

 Android app: https://play.google.com/store/apps/details?id=com.nitramite.paketinseuranta